First, a few definitions:

 Comply with the Law—A clinician may reveal confidential information in order to comply with mandatory reporting statutes (e.g., child abuse), business operations (like filing insurance claims for the patient), and other such lawful purposes.

-Communicate a Threat—This is the “Tarasoff” exception to confidentiality involves the clinician’s duty to protect others from imminent violence by a patient.
+Communicate a Threat—This “Tarasoff” exception to confidentiality involves the clinician’s duty to protect others from imminent violence by a patient.
 It also allows breach of confidentiality if needed to protect the patient from self-harm.

 Your treatment here is completely confidential and your medical records are protected from disclosure to others by federal and state law, subject to some very specific limitations (such as the investigation of child abuse).
 Of course, if you authorize the release of your medical records, I am required to comply, so please be careful what you sign.
 This can be especially problematic when applying for life or health insurance, so you may want to consult with me or your attorney before you sign any blanket authorization for the release of your records.
 In any case, if I receive a request for your records I will attempt to contact you prior to releasing them.

 If for any reason you need absolute protection and security, I can maintain your records so that no identifying information is kept in any way.
 Your identity will be encrypted with a pseudonym and there will be no traceable record of your visits.
 Most people don’t need this level of security, but certain sensitive positions and subjects may require it.
 Call me with a “burner phone” or email from an anonymous computer if you need to stay “black.”

 This release of information form is required to release any medical records, reports, or any other protected health information.

 Questions about Privacy?
 Send me your inquiry using the form below :

 The Texas Medical Board requires the following notices:

 Medical practice sites must provide patients with a clear mechanism to: